 Program overview

-The Master of Social Work (MSW) program at Lakehead University is designed to train advanced generalist practitioners for diverse practice contexts, including Northern, rural, and urban settings.
-Established in 1992, the program emphasizes a strong foundation in various fields of social work, such as child welfare, mental health, and community development.
-Students benefit from the expertise of faculty members who are well-versed in a broad range of social work methods, ensuring a comprehensive educational experience.
+The Master of Social Work (MSW) program at Lakehead University is designed to train advanced generalist practitioners capable of working in diverse contexts, including Northern, rural, and urban settings.
+Established in 1992, the program emphasizes a strong foundation in various fields of social work practice, such as child welfare, mental health, and community development.
+Students benefit from the expertise of faculty members who are well-versed in a wide range of social work methods.
+The program encourages students to tailor their educational experience through coursework, research, and practicum opportunities, fostering a comprehensive understanding of social work.

-The MSW program at Lakehead University offers a flexible structure that allows students to tailor their educational journey according to their interests and career goals.
-Key features of the program include:
+The MSW program at Lakehead University offers a flexible structure that accommodates various learning goals.
+Key features include:

-• Tracks: Students can choose between a practice track (project) for advanced clinical practice or a research track (thesis) for those interested in research, policy development, or academia.
+- Two distinct tracks: a practice track (project) for those focused on advanced clinical practice and a research track (thesis) for those interested in independent research or academic careers.

 Featured Experiences

-The Master of Social Work program at Lakehead University offers several unique experiences that enhance the learning process:
+The MSW program at Lakehead University offers several unique experiences that enhance the learning journey:

 Career Options

-Graduates of the Master of Social Work program from Lakehead University can pursue a variety of career paths in Canada, including:
+Graduates of the MSW program can pursue a variety of career paths in Canada, including:

-• Clinical Social Worker: Provide therapy and support to individuals and families dealing with mental health issues.
+- Clinical Social Worker: Provides therapy and support to individuals and families dealing with mental health issues.

-• Community Development Worker: Engage with communities to identify needs and develop programs that promote social change.
+- Community Development Worker: Works with communities to identify needs and develop programs that enhance social well-being.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.